wencywww/Ext.ux.button.DateRangePicker/Readme.md

   * **bindDateFields**, boolean, if true, allows two date fields to be bound to the picker and automatically updated, defaults to false
   * **boundStartField**, Ext.form.field.Date instance, to be bound to the first datepicker, defaults to null
   * **boundEndField**, Ext.form.field.Date instance, to be bound to the second datepicker, defaults to null
+  * **diffPreciseUnits**, object, customizes precised period details captions for year/years, month/months, day/days and so on, used to build the diffAsText property of the periodDetailsPrecise object part of the responce, defaults to

+  `{
+        year: 'year',
+        years: 'years',
+        month: 'month',
+        months: 'months',
+        day: 'day',
+        days: 'days',
+        hour: 'hour',
+        hours: 'hours',
+        minute: 'minute',
+        minutes: 'minutes',
+        second: 'second',
+        seconds: 'seconds',
+        delimiter: ' '
+    }`

 **Usage**